Boeing New Midsize Airplane: Engines

 The engine selection process is reminiscent of the competition to power the 777-200LR/300ER at the end of the 1990s, which shaped the turbofan market for the subsequent years.
 Rolls-Royce proposed the Trent 8104 growth demonstrator, Pratt & Whitney proposed a scaled-up PW6000 (wanting to limit the competition to two suppliers), while GE won exclusivity with the GE90-115B performance and GECAS 777 orders.
-Rolls-Royce obtained the same exclusivity for the A350, pushing P&W out of the widebody engine market and precipitating its narrowbody comeback with the PW1000G.
+Rolls-Royce obtained the same exclusivity for the A350 and later the A330neo, pushing P&W out of the widebody engine market and precipitating its narrowbody comeback with the PW1000G.

 The 45,000 lbf thrust was typical of the 1960s' first generation of high-bypass-ratio turbofans: the GE CF6 for Douglas DC-10, the Rolls RB211 for Lockheed Tristar, and the Pratt & Whitney JT9D for Boeing 747.
 This market was quickly left behind as aircraft and their power requirements grew, leaving the RB211 for Boeing 757 (until 2005), or the Pratt PW2000 for Boeing C-17.
 Newer technology enabled 10:1 or more bypass ratios and overall pressure ratios of at least 50:1 at top of climb.
 This level of thrust is above modern CFM LEAP or Pratt PW1000G single-aisle engines, but well below Rolls-Royce Trent or GEnx widebody ones.

 It falls below the 50,000 lbf limit for CFM International, and thus a scaled-down GE9X core could fit a new low-pressure system.
 Pratt could reach it by growing from the 33,000 lbf PW1133G for the A321neo.
 Rolls could propose its UltraFan development, a geared turbofan based its new Advance core, but it is primarily focused on its larger, 100,000 lbf engine.
-The GTF cost more than $10 billion to develop, and Rolls is facing financial difficulties which could be accelerated by being left out of the EU Clean Sky initiative as a result of Brexit.
+The GTF cost more than $10 billion to develop, and RR was facing financial difficulties which could be accelerated by being left out of the EU Clean Sky initiative as a result of Brexit.
 Both could join together, but have historically been moving in the opposite direction, as Rolls sold its 32.5% stake in International Aero Engines to Pratt parent United Technologies in 2011, essentially selling the ghost of the geared IAE SuperFan proposed for the A340 (supplanted in 1987 by the CFM56).